 Sublette Peak is not some massive, super-high peak that trophy-seekers are out to claim.
 It has a short approach and a shorter climb-- about 400 vertical feet from where the real climbing begins.
-But it is a nasty 400 vertical feet, with all of the following, sometimes at once: extreme exposure, rock that is beyond loose (it often breaks, crumbles, or pulls away under the slightest pressure), steep ledge traverses covered with hard-packed dirt that offers just about no purchase, and climbing in the low Class 5 range on rock that almost no sane person would trust to hold protective gear.
+But it is a nasty 400 vertical feet, with all of the following, sometimes at once: extreme exposure, rock that is beyond loose (it often breaks, crumbles, or pulls away under the slightest pressure), steep ledge traverses covered with hard-packed dirt that offers just about no purchase, and climbing in the low Class 5 range on rock that no sane person would trust to hold pro in a fall.

 Basically, the mountain is like an undersized grizzly-- not impressive measured against others of its kind, but still easily able to dispatch some mere human.
 That "little" grizzly can make a statistic of you with no trouble at all; so can Sublette Peak.

 I'd spent the night at the Bonneville Pass Trailhead, getting into the true spirit of the Western wilderness by sleeping in my car, drinking ice-cold beers pulled fresh from a cooler, and watching 3:10 to Yuma (new version) on my portable DVD player.
 In the morning, I started the engine and let the heater get going before I emerged from my sleeping bag and dressed.
 Roughing it is great.